Apply as an International Student

 - Official course-by-course evaluation report provided by one of the NACES-approved organizations (www.naces.org)

-- At least one of the following marks of English proficiency:
+- One of the following marks of English proficiency:

 - Letter of recommendation from a teacher or counselor who can speak to your academic preparation and university readiness.
 An academic recommendation form is available to download by clicking here.